 We will use your share code to confirm your identity with the Home Office.
-When you give us your share code you do not need to send identity evidence.
+When you give us your share code you do not need to send identity evidence, unless needed as proof of relationship.
 We will still need identity evidence from your family member.

-Afghan Relocations and Assistance Policy (ARAP) or the Afghan Citizens Resettlement Scheme (ACRS) If you have been granted leave or leave in line as a family member under the Afghan Relocations and Assistance Policy (ARAP) or the Afghan Citizens Resettlement Scheme (ACRS), you will have received a letter from the Home Office confirming this.
+5.9 e Afghan Relocations and Assistance Policy (ARAP) or the Afghan Citizens Resettlement Scheme (ACRS) If you have been granted leave or leave in line as a family member under the Afghan Relocations and Assistance Policy (ARAP) or the Afghan Citizens Resettlement Scheme (ACRS), you will have received a letter from the Home Office confirming this.